Birth control is an important part of many people’s lives. However, the large number of contraception options can be confusing.

 An IUS can make your periods irregular or stop them completely (which some people find distressing).
 There are also potential side effects such as headaches, acne, breast tenderness and changes in mood and libido.
 It does not protect against infection.

-Tubal occlusion, or female sterilisation, is a surgical procedure that permanently prevents pregnancy.
+Tubal occlusion is a surgical procedure that permanently prevents pregnancy.
 The fallopian tubes are sealed or blocked, preventing the eggs from reaching the sperm and becoming fertilised.

 Pros